RussellABrown/avl-tree/README.md

-This implementation of an AVL tree achieves improved performance for deletion from the tree via the algorithm described in the following online article.
+This implementation of an AVL tree achieves improved performance for deletion from the AVL tree via the algorithm described in the following online article.

 https://arxiv.org/abs/2406.05162